Paul Walker: Death

-45 mi/h speed zone on Hercules Street in Valencia, a neighborhood of Santa Clarita, California, Rodas lost control of the car, which crashed into a concrete lamp post and two trees off the road, catching fire within seconds after impact.
-According to forensic evidence gathered from the scene, both men were knocked out by the impact.
-Rodas died instantly from multiple physical traumas, while Walker died within seconds from the combined effects of physical trauma and burns.
-Both of their bodies were burned beyond recognition.
+45 mi/h speed zone on Hercules Street in Valencia, a neighborhood of Santa Clarita, California, Rodas lost control of the car, which crashed into a concrete lamp post and two trees, catching fire within seconds after impact.
+Forensic evidence indicated that both men were knocked unconscious by the impact.
+Rodas died instantly from multiple traumatic injuries, while Walker died within seconds from the combined effects of trauma and burns.
+Both bodies were burned beyond recognition.

 The curve where Walker and Rodas died is a popular spot for drifting cars.
 No alcohol or other drugs were found in either man's system, and neither mechanical failure nor road conditions appeared to play a role.
 Police found no evidence of drag racing.
-The investigation concluded that the car's speed and age of the tires were the primary reasons for the crash.
+The investigation concluded that the car’s speed and the age of its tires were the primary causes of the crash.